A Judge With Imposter Syndrome

 s h o w not t e l l

-And then I asked why.
 In some, there was something rather flat about the narrative voice.
-In others, they lacked emotional depth.
-And in many, the prose flowed smoothly but they just weren't moving, or memorable, because the themes weren't fully realised, the characters a bit 2D.
+In others, the characters lacked charisma and depth.
+And in many, whilst the prose flowed smoothly, they just weren't emotionally moving, or memorable, because the themes weren't fully realised, the characters a bit 2D.
 I also appreciated that a hook, an intriguing set-up, was more powerful than an inventive plot.

 Comments